 Nowadays, Stephanotis is still a popular wedding bouquet flower which has evolved with the times to showcase the endless variety of colored pearl pins, rhinestones, crystals and beaded pins that can be placed in the centers of the waxy blooms to complement any wedding color or style.

 Tucked into Diana’s bridal bouquet and barely noticeable unless you know what you are looking for are these exclusive orchids.
 These orchids are soft, star-shaped and handkerchief-like in their perfect contrast to the structured, waxy Gardenia and Stephanotis.
 They may have had a touch of yellow in the center to compliment the yellow roses and also must have been wired to ensure their stems did not break in the bouquet and that they can be placed in a precise location.

 These types of orchids come in many colors but are not commonly sold as loose-cut flowers.
 Most likely, these blossoms were cut from the plants and would probably perplex most florists if requested.
 Orchids that are not standard cut flowers are an extremely exotic and unique choice for a stunning wedding bouquet.

 Lily of the valley can be seen in a small cluster with their triangular natural leaves at the very top of Diana’s wedding bouquet.
 Used as just a small touch in the bouquet, I speculate that they were included for one of their symbolic Victorian meanings of sweetness, tears of the Virgin Mary, happiness, or humility.

-Lily of the Valley have a light perfume, and at least half a dozen tiny bells on very fragile stems.
-They are mainly sold and used for personal wedding flowers, and arranged in small clusters with their natural leaves in Diana’s bouquet.
+Lily of the Valley has a light perfume and at least half a dozen tiny bells on very fragile stems.
+They are mainly sold and used for personal wedding flowers and arranged in small clusters with their natural leaves in Diana’s bouquet.
 They must always be special ordered from your local florist.

 Earl Mountbatten Roses